ga-wdi-lessons/build-tools/readme.md

 <details>
 <summary>
-What do we see here in this task thats different?
+Q. What do we see here in this task thats different?
 </summary>
 <br>

 ```
-1. sass.logError which will display an error
+1. sass.logError, which will display an error

 2. gulp.dest()

-`gulp.dest` will copies our results to a given directory.
+* `gulp.dest` will copies our results to a given directory.
 In this case to our `css` directory.

 ```
 <br>